 You can use the lifecycle management feature when you need to change the storage class or delete specified objects regularly to reduce costs.
 COS will automatically change the storage class or delete specified objects within the specified time frame according to the rules you set.
 For more information, see Lifecycle Overview.

-A lifecycle can be set to a maximum of 3,650 days.
+A lifecycle can be set to as long as 3,650 days.

 - Locate the bucket for which you want to enable the lifecycle feature.
 Click the bucket name to enter its details page.

-- Click Basic Configuration on the top, scroll down to Lifecycle and then click Add Rules.
+- Click Basic Configurations > Lifecycle and click Add a Rule.

 - Add lifecycle rules as needed.
 The configuration items are described as follows:

-- Rule Name: Enter a name for the lifecycle rule.
+- Rule name: name of the lifecycle rule

-- Manage previous versions: You can transition or delete objects of previous versions by enabling Manage historical versions.
-If it is not enabled, only objects of the latest version are processed by default.
+- Managing historical versions: you can transition or delete previous versions of an object using this option.
+If it is not enabled, only the latest version of an object is processed by default.

-- When you want to disable a lifecycle rule, click Edit to change the status of the rule to Disable or delete the lifecycle rule.
+- To disable a lifecycle rule, click Edit and change the rule status to Off, or simply delete the rule.